casact/chainladder-python/README.md

 Think in [pandas](https://pandas.pydata.org/) for data manipulation and [scikit-learn](https://scikit-learn.org/stable/index.html) for model construction.
 An actuary already versed in these tools will pick up this package with ease.
 Save your mental energy for actuarial work.

 ## Available Estimators
-`chainladder` has an ever growing list of estimators:
+`chainladder` has an ever growing list of estimators that work seemlessly together:

 |Loss Development|Tails Factors|IBNR Models|Adjustments & Workflow|
 | - | - | - | - |